Cycling, especially training, racing or touring is demanding. Your bike is powered by the food you eat.

 Whatever other help Lance Armstrong was getting - he had his diet optimised to an enormous degree as well.
 Eating the exact amount to fuel each days effort and recover most efficiently.
 Without gaining weight.

 Armstrong's race-day breakfast was a bowl of pasta with an egg, cheese and basil on top and a sports drink.

 Immediately after the finish, more sports drink starts the recovery phase.
-Then there is a carbohydrate-rich meal as soon as possible and later a full dinner with potatoes or rice and steamed veg.
+Then there is a carbohydrate-rich meal as soon as possible and later a full dinner heaped with potatoes or rice.

-You probably won't need to eat as much as Lance but the same principles could help you enjoy your cycling more.
+You probably won't need to eat as much as a pro, but the same principles could help you enjoy your cycling more.